timescale/docs/self-hosted/multinode-timescaledb/about-multinode.md

-A database user connects to the access node to issue commands and execute queries, similar to how one connects to a regular single node Timescale instance.
+A database user connects to the access node to issue commands and execute queries, similar to how one connects to a regular single node TimescaleDB instance.
 In most cases, connecting directly to the data nodes is not necessary.

-Because Timescale exists as an extension within a specific database, it is possible to have both distributed and non-distributed databases on the same access node.
+Because TimescaleDB exists as an extension within a specific database, it is possible to have both distributed and non-distributed databases on the same access node.
 It is also possible to have several distributed databases that use different sets of physical